What Is C.E.M.&.N.T.? . . .

 the Tension or Pain of C.E.M.&.N.T. . . .

-(Admittedly, no medical “study” we can find has ever been done to examine this particular neuromuscular hypothesis to any degree of reliability.
+(Admittedly, no medical "study" we can find has ever been done to examine this particular neuromuscular hypothesis to any degree of reliability, let alone the specifics of chronic muscle tension and nerve pain as we're referring to them.
 Yet there are several factors, combined together, leading to this conclusion.
 The description of that is soon to be elsewhere on this website.)

 The involved muscle fibers within the muscle belly must, as much as possible, be specifically addressed to bring them back into harmonious function with their more normal adjacent or nearby neighbors.
 External stretches generally, more-or-less uniformly, stretch ALL the muscles fibers within a particular muscle simultaneously.
 A stretch or yoga asana is, therefore, and unfortunately, mostly non-specific as far as particular muscle fibers within one muscle belly are concerned.